South Ogden

 Periodontal disease is a progressive disease.
 It starts with your gums being red, swollen, or tender.
 You may also notice that your teeth are pulling away from your gums, making them feel and look loose.

 While these symptoms are “bad,” this isn’t as bad as the disease can get.
-Left untreated, it’s possible for gum disease to grow even worse.
+Left untreated, gum disease can grow even worse.

 Signs of Advanced Gum Disease